jguszr/foodandrecepies/README.md

 ### basics

-* folders and contents :
+1. folders and contents :
-  * exploratory : exploratory code for different libs and assumptions
+    * _exploratory_ : exploratory code for different libs and assumptions
-  * configuration : it will contains all .json files that will configure different aspects of this project
+    * _config_ : it contains *.json files to configure some aspects of the crawker and scrapper.
-  * core : the application functions itself
+    * _core_ : the application functions itself __to be refactored__
+    * _Data_ : Folder to handle all fetched data and processed the data, the deeper the level more process the original that had being subjected.
+Folders shoud be named with one single word.